microsoft/api-guidelines/graph/GuidelinesGraph.md

 which API teams discuss and come to consensus on API review requirements.

 Technology and software are constantly changing and evolving, and as such, this is intended to be a living document.
+API guidelines that change frequently lead to an uneven and inconsistent API surface.
+Consequently, this document will more frequently change to add guidance in areas previously uncovered, or to clarify existing guidance.
+It will less frequently change the directional guidance it has already provided.
 [Open an issue](https://github.com/microsoft/api-guidelines/issues/new/choose) to suggest a change or propose a new idea.